crigney3/CharityStreamApp/README.md

 #### The Purpose

-[https://minecraftstream.csh.rit.edu](This website) was developed to add a unique twist to this tournament.
+[This website](https://minecraftstream.csh.rit.edu) was developed to add a unique twist to this tournament.
 I wanted to create something so that donations would automatically change the course of the game.
 I came up with the idea of having donations grant items to players in the tournament.
 I was able to create this through this site, and our first tournament resulted in some amazing swings caused by donations.

 #### How it works